 COST: Full Tuition: $10500, includes catering, camping accommodations, & admission to all special events, unless otherwise noted in the calendar.

 Payment plans and financing options available.
 Contact firstname.lastname@example.org for details.

 APPLICATION: There are a limited number of spaces available for the Immersion program.
-We expect the program to fill with a waiting list, so we encourage interested participants to apply as early as possible.
+We expect the program to fill with a waitlist, so we strongly encourage interested participants to apply as early as possible.